Why do Glasgow Celtic not wear poppies?

 The poppy has become a symbol of remembrance for those who have died in wars.
 It is worn by people in the UK and other Commonwealth countries during the weeks leading up to Remembrance Day.
 However, in Glasgow Celtic, the wearing of poppies has become a contentious issue.
 The club has a large Irish Catholic fan base, and many of them see the poppy as a symbol of British imperialism and oppression.

-See also Best Walks In Glasgow
+See also Best Hotels In Glasgow With Pool

 The history of Ireland and Scotland is intertwined, and the relationship between the two countries has been fraught with conflict.
 The Irish Republican Army (IRA) has been fighting for independence from Britain for decades, and many Irish Catholics in Scotland support their cause.
 For them, wearing a poppy is seen as a way of supporting the British military and their actions in Ireland.